Zaneham/Zaneham/README.md

 ## Contact

-Based somewhere between New Zealand and the 1970s.
+Based in New Zealand.
+GMT+12/13!
+So I'm already in your future.

-If you need an LSP for a language the Geneva Convention forgot to ban, I'm probably your person.
+zanehambly@gmail.com

 ---